-Your ankle may be swollen and you will have some pain.
+You may have foot pain and swelling for 3-6 months after your injury.
 Swelling is often worse at the end of the day.

-Taking pain medication and elevating your ankle will help.
+Taking pain medication and elevating your foot will help.
+More information is on the next page.